In this lesson, we are going to learn the basics about how to form negative sentences.

 Nobody wants to sleep.

-They haven’t used any bag.4) No conozco ningún museo.
+They haven’t used any bags.4) No conozco ningún museo.
 No conozco ninguno.

-I don’t know of any museums.
-I don’t know of any.5) María no quiere jugar.
+I don’t know any museum.
+I don’t know any.5) María no quiere jugar.

 I don’t want either.7) Nueva York es la ciudad que nunca duerme.